 Chris enjoys writing about a variety of topics including science, health, and fitness.

 Protein is an important macronutrient that is needed in a person's diet to both retain and grow muscles.
 It is also necessary for the body to be able to function normally on a daily basis as protein is required for hormone and enzyme synthesis.
-For these reasons, many people concerned with their diet tend and overall health tend to also be concerned about their protein intake.
+For these reasons, many people concerned with their diet and overall health tend to track their protein intake.
 Ample protein consumption is also a major concern of bodybuilders and fitness fanatics looking to grow healthy, lean muscle.

 20. Ezekiel Bread